What is the difference between advised and non-advised sales?

 Advised vs non-advised sales

-An ‘advised’ sale means that your policy will have been recommended to you by an adviser who has explained why they feel the policy is best for you, after assessing your individual demands and needs.
+An ‘advised’ sale means that your policy will have been recommended to you by an adviser who has explained why they feel the type of product or policy is best for you after assessing your individual demands and needs.

 A ‘non-advised‘ sale means you are given information about the policy.
 Therefore, the sales agent can’t offer advice on what they feel is best for you.